CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 **Benefits**

- * The object storage can handle practically any static data
+ * The object storage can handle practically any static data.
- * The data can be accessed from anywhere using URL
+ * The data can be accessed from anywhere using URL.
- * The data can have different levels of access control
+ * The data can have different levels of access control.

 **Limitations**

  * Object storage cannot be properly mounted on virtual machines.
 There are some tools to help this, but they have their limitations.
-For example, _svfs_ can be used to mount _Swift_ as filesystem but it uses _FUSE_ which is slow
+For example, _svfs_ can be used to mount _Swift_ as filesystem but it uses _FUSE_ which is slow.
- * Unsuitable for files that change during their lifetime (e.g. most databases)
+ * Unsuitable for files that change during their lifetime (e.g. most databases).
  * The data cannot be modified while it is in Allas.
-It must be downloaded to a server for processing and then you can replace the previous version with the new one
+It must be downloaded to a server for processing and then you can replace the previous version with the new one.

 More about the functionalities of Allas can be found from chapter [Using Allas](./using_allas/common_use_cases.md){:target="_blank"}.